nautobot/go-nautobot/docs/VLANGroup.md

 ### NewVLANGroup

-`func NewVLANGroup(id string, objectType string, display string, url string, naturalSlug string, vlanCount int32, name string, created NullableTime, lastUpdated NullableTime, notesUrl string, ) *VLANGroup`
+`func NewVLANGroup(id string, objectType string, display string, url string, naturalSlug string, name string, created NullableTime, lastUpdated NullableTime, notesUrl string, ) *VLANGroup`

 NewVLANGroup instantiates a new VLANGroup object
 This constructor will assign default values to properties that have it defined,